emilyjonesr/RandomAccessMemories/README.md

 ## File Structure
 This repository contains all of the assets and meta files contained in our Unity project and used to create the game.

+## Installastion
+Install Unity Hub and then Unity 2020.3.32f1
+To build, open RAM in Unity and then go to File->Build Settings.
+Leave the defaults, select the desired location, and click Build.